abrelsfo/strip/README.md

-# strip
+## strip
-Remove all characters that match the delimiter
+Extension of String that removes all characters that match the delimiter

-# Usage
+## Usage
 ```js
 require('./index.js')();